proplot-dev/proplot/docs/why.rst

   This can be disabled by setting :rcraw:`image.inbounds` to ``False`` or passing ``inbounds=False`` to plots.
-* The `~proplot.colors.DiscreteNorm` normalizer is paired with most colormaps by default and can easily divide colormaps into distinct levels, similar to `~matplotlib.axes.Axes.contourf`.
+* The `~proplot.colors.DiscreteNorm` normalizer is paired with most colormaps by default.
+It can easily divide colormaps into distinct levels, similar to `~matplotlib.axes.Axes.contourf`.
 This can be disabled by setting :rcraw:`image.discrete` to ``False`` or passing ``discrete=False`` to plots.
 * The new `~proplot.colors.DivergingNorm` normalizer is perfect for data with a